aisuhua/mysql-notes/mysql_crash_course/README.md

 set NEW.vend_state = upper(NEW.vend_state);
 update vendors set vend_state = 'suhua' where vend_id = 1006
 select * from vendors

+# 事务
+start transaction
+delete from test where name = 'suhua' rollback select * from test

+start transaction
+delete from test where name = 'suhua' commit select * from test

+# 使用
+start transaction
+delete from orderitems where order_num = 20005
+delete from orders where order_num = 20005
+rollback

+# 禁止默认提交
+set autocommit = 0
+delete from test where name = 'xiaomi' rollback select * from test
 ```

 ## 摘录